mawolf2023/cuda-quantum/docs/sphinx/using/examples/building.rst

         B = cudaq.qvector(3)
         C = cudaq.qvector(5)

-Kernels can also take a variety of objects as inputs.
-This is accomplished by specifying a parameter in the kernel definition along with the appropriate type.
+Inputs to kernels are defined by specifying a parameter in the kernel definition along with the appropriate type.
 The kernel below takes an integer to define a register of N qubits.

 .. code-block:: python